thomasstep/site-analytics/README.md

 ### Authentication

 Authentication is JWT based.
 A proper JWKS URL and claims will need to be configured for the Lambda authorizer to know how to validate JWTs.
 The JWKS URL and claims will be part of the configuration file that is read in and given to the Lambda authorizer.
 The Lambda authorizer source will be held in `src/authorizer`.
+The Lambda authorizer will expect a key named `email` to be in the JWT's payload to then be used as a user's unique ID for authorization.

 Authentication can be completely disabled if desired although that is not recommended.